MitalGadoya/mital-test-website-s3/README.md

 The repository has 2 subdirectories.

-- **infrastrucutre: This subdirectory contains infrastructure provisioning templates
+- **infrastrucutre**: This subdirectory contains infrastructure provisioning templates
-- **app: This contains application code
+- **app**: This subdirectory contains application code

 ## Ideal Project Setup (TO DO)